State of Swift 2026

 SwiftUI Controversy

 The Browser Company's pivot from SwiftUI to AppKit for their Dia browser sparked intense debate.
 They cited latency, hitching, and CPU overhead for sub-16ms frame time requirements.
 Community analysis suggested implementation issues (outdated TCA fork, improper state management) rather than framework limitations.
-Consensus: SwiftUI is production-ready for most apps; AppKit/UIKit remain essential for extreme performance (browsers, games, creative tools). iOS 26.2 improved Liquid Glass performance significantly.
+Consensus: SwiftUI is production-ready for most apps; AppKit/UIKit remain essential for extreme performance (browsers, games, creative tools). iOS 26.2 improved Liquid Glass frame times.

 The "Is Apple Killing Swift?" debate (April) criticized language bloat (200+ keywords) and governance tensions, though defenders noted 2025's community-driven cross-platform improvements.